shashi1273/Dremio-Workshop/content/20-Explore Dremio/201-dremio-home-screen.md

         Dremio can connect to a variety of Data Lake storage and External Sources.
 This area is where you create and manage your different data connections

         <li><b>Home Space Wiki</b></li>
-        You can create and edit this information for any source, space, or folder.
+        You can create and edit information for any source, space, or folder.
 This sidebar always shows the wiki for the current source, space or folder you are browsing.

     </ol>
     <br/>